benelan/dotfiles/README.md

 dot push
 ```

-A set of aliases for `git` and `dot` are provided in [`.dotfiles/sh/aliases/git.alias.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/sh/aliases/git.alias.sh).
+A set of aliases for `git` and `dot` are provided in [`.dotfiles/shell/aliases/git.alias.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/shell/aliases/git.alias.sh).

 My setup was primarily created for use in Ubuntu/Debian based distros, but it worked in Fedora and should work in other Linux distros and OSX as well.
 Vanilla Windows won't work, but WSL running Ubuntu does.

-If you are on Ubuntu, running [`deps-apt.init.bash`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps-apt.init.bash) will install some useful dependencies that are used throughout the dotfiles.
-There is also a platform agnostic [`deps.init.bash`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps.init.bash) script, which installs the Go and Cargo tools I commonly use, as well as some other stuff like fonts.
+There is also a [`deps.init.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps.init.sh) script, which installs a lot of the development tools I commonly use, as well as some other stuff like fonts.

 ---